 Not to worry, low-carb dieters, because we’ve put together an informal cheat sheet for those trying not to cheat on their diets.
-It includes everything from ordering tips, drive-thru tricks, and restaurant suggestions throughout the Valley.
+It includes pointers such as ordering tips, drive-thru tricks, and restaurant suggestions throughout the Valley.

-Turning your morning meal low-carb is actually pretty easy, as breakfast usually means a variety of protein and beverages ideal for this diet.
+Turning your morning meal low-carb is actually pretty easy, as breakfast usually means a variety of protein and beverages.
 Go for bacon and eggs, omelets, vegetables, and cottage cheese.
 If you’re being really good, just order some items a la carte — i.e., “May I order a side of sausage, a side of bacon, and two eggs?”
 Easy.
 Avoid fruit if you’re first starting the diet; the sugar can halt your progress.
 Substitute what you can for cottage cheese, and yes, that means hash browns.
 And just have them hold the toast or biscuit.

-Most breakfast spots in town will easily accommodate these orders.
-Try Ranch House Grille or Over Easy, Harlow's Café in Tempe, and of course, Matt’s Big Breakfast.
+Most breakfast spots in town will accommodate these orders.
+Try Ranch House Grille, Over Easy, Harlow's Café in Tempe, and of course, Matt’s Big Breakfast.
 Any location of U.S. Egg, The Good Egg, and 5 & Diner will do as well.
-And for brunch, the waygu steak and eggs at SumoMaya's bottomless brunch is highly recommended.
+And for brunch, the wagyu steak and eggs at SumoMaya's bottomless brunch is highly recommended.